onedayatatime/spiritsoulbody/docs/human-spirit.md

 #### Serving in the spirit
 > God, whom I serve in my spirit in preaching the gospel of his Son, is my witness how constantly I remember you - **Romans 1:9**

+#### Glorify God in spirit
+> You were bought with a price: therefore glorify God in your body, and in your spirit, which are God's - **1 Corinthians 6:20**

+#### Devoted to God in spirit
+>  An unmarried woman or virgin is concerned about the Lord’s affairs: Her aim is to be devoted to the Lord in both body and spirit. - **1 Corinthians 7:34**

 #### Fervent in the spirit
 > Never be lacking in zeal, but keep your spiritual fervor, serving the Lord. - **Romans 12:11**

 #### Decision in the spirit
 > After all this had happened, Paul decided to go to Jerusalem, passing through Macedonia and Achaia.
 "After I have been there," he said, "I must visit Rome also." - **Acts 19:21**

+#### Present in spirit
+> For my part, even though I am not physically present, I am with you in spirit.
+As one who is present with you in this way, I have already passed judgment in the name of our Lord Jesus on the one who has been doing this - **1 Corinthians 5:3**
+> So when you are assembled and I am with you in spirit, and the power of our Lord Jesus is present, - **1 Corinthians 5:4**
+> hand this man over to Satan for the destruction of the flesh,so that his spirit may be saved on the day of the Lord. - **1 Corinthians 5:5**

+#### One in spirit
+> But whoever is united with the Lord is one with him in spirit. - **1 Corinthians 6:17**

+#### Spirit is in control
+> The spirits of prophets are subject to the control of prophets. - **1 Corinthians 14:32**

 ### Instances
 #### Spirit can return